mzgoddard/preact-render-spy/README.md

 `{ depth: 1 }`.

 ## Jest Snapshot support
-We provide a plugin for rendering your jsx snapshots to XML that you can enable using the jest
+We provide a plugin for rendering your jsx snapshots to a formatted string that you can enable using the jest configuration:
-configuration:

 ```json
 {